11 Quick Fixes for the Bad Habits That Kill Your Mental Energy

 But lower glycemic index foods, like whole grains, fruits and vegetables, and good sources of protein, will give you an even boost to your energy.
 It doesn’t hit as fast, but it lasts a lot longer.
 That more predictable and gradual boost will be a big help.

 Quick solutions: Making small improvements to your diet can make a big difference.
 Eat nuts and seeds, fish, fresh berries, and other “brain foods” to give your mental energy a boost.
 And don’t get super hooked on caffeine.
 It helps, but only in the short term.
+Although when you do need a short-term solution, you’ll want one of these best energy drinks for a quick boost.

 9. Not Drinking Enough Water